MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   - The Native File System API, which means you can give sites permissions to edit files or folders via the Native File System API.

+- PDF improvements:

+  - Read Aloud for PDF lets users listen to PDF content while carrying out other tasks that may be important for them.
+It also helps audio visual learners focus on reading the content, making learning easier.
   - PDF file editing is improved.
 Now you can save an edit made to a PDF back to the file instead of saving a copy each time you edit the PDF.

-- Collections improvements:

-  - A note capability is added that lets you add a note or comment to an item in a collection.
-Notes are grouped together and stay attached to an item even if you sort the items in a collection.
-To try this new feature, right-click on an item and select "Add note".
-  - You can change the background color of notes in collections.
-You can use color coding to help you organize information and increase productivity.
-  - There are noticeable performance improvements, which lets you export your collections to  Excel in less time than in previous versions of Microsoft Edge.

 - Microsoft Edge now enables Translation in the Immersive Reader.
 When a user opens the Immersive Reader view, they get the option to translate the page to their desired language.